mocks-server/website/versioned_docs/version-1.8.0/get-started-behaviors.md

 Now, the server will have available "standard" and "update-user-error" behaviors.

-The "update-user-error" behavior will send a different response only for the `/api/users/:id` uri with `PUT` method _(supposing that "updateUser" and "updateUserError" fixtures have the same value for the `url` and `method` properties)_.
+The "update-user-error" behavior will send a different response only for the `/api/users/:id` uri with `PUT` method _(supposing that `updateUser` and "updateUserError" fixtures have the same value for the `url` and `method` properties)_.

 ## Changing current behavior